rosesonfire/react-try-out/README.package.json.md

 1. start-server - runs babel-clean, then babel-build, then start-watchers
 # Dependencies
 1. babel-cli - for transpiling es6 code
+1. babel-loader - for transpiling jsx and es6 in webpack
 1. babel-preset-env - for transpiling es6 code
 1. babel-preset-es2015 - for transpiling es6 code
 1. babel-preset-react - for transpiling jsx